tandrewnichols/indeed/README.md

 if ((member.isAdmin || member.settings.hideFromChat) && page.isMobilePage)
 ```

-You _can_ do some grouping (see below), but it is limited and I don't intend to expand it any time soon, since you could actually just group it yourself:
+You _can_ do some grouping (see below), but it is limited, and I don't intend to expand it any time soon, since you could actually just group it yourself:

 ```javascript
 if ((indeed(member.isAdmin).or(member.settings.hideFromChat).test()) && indeed(page.isMobilePage).test())